pactus-project/pactus.org/docs/guide/run-ansible.md

 Now you can check "http://<ip_address>:8080 to see if your node works fine and it's syncing with the main network.

+## Update Zarb

+If you change the configuration or if you want to update the node version, run the deploy playbook again.
+This will restart the node and update the docker image.

 Welcome to Zarb network 😍